devansien/PinGenerator/README.md

 # Batch PIN Generator

 This project consists of:
-* A batch PIN generator for generating a batch of unique PINs.
+* A batch PIN generator for generating a batch of unique PINs

 ## Description: